LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-W01D1-Validation.md

 There are several ways you can perform validation in controller methods:

-- Explicit Validation: You add the validation code to a controller method yourself
+- Explicit Validation: You add the validation code to a controller method yourself and put values in the Modelstate dictionary.

   - Example: